ramit21/liquibase/README.md

 As a best practice, one change set should have only a single change in it.
 Don't club sql statements in a single changeset.
-This helps with rollback in case of an issue with of of the changes.
+This helps with rollback in case of an issue with of the changes.

 **Implementing Liquibase on an existing DB**